 Case 1

-E.1.
+E1.
 The GP analyses the alarm situation and decides to request a specialist visit for his patient;

-If the GP decides that the patient needs to have a specialist visit, he refers the patient to a specialist, creating an eReferral Document and the related eReferral Folder to track the specific events related to the visit, using a system that acts as a General Clinician Manager.
+If the GP decides that the patient needs to have a specialist visit, he refers the patient to a specialist, creating an eReferral Document and the related eReferral Folder to track the specific events related to the visit, using a system that acts as a Consult Manager.

 The Workflow Document is updated with a new task, “Analysis and Request Visit,” which is characterized by: